coderen2/createsafelist/README.md

 4: pip install bcrypt
 5: open the .py file
 6: create acound OR login
+7: go to
-7: do what you wan't to do follow for more updates
+: do what you wan't to do follow for more updates